psa/hugo-html5up-striped/README.md

   * contact: String to replace "Contact" with.
 Use false to disable.
   * categories:
-    * top: Number of most used categories to show
+    * top: Number of most used categories to show (default 5, -1 to disable showing categories)
   * logo:
     * target: Where to send users if they click the logo (default "/")
     * title: The title for the logo (default "Home")
-  * posts:
+  * recentPosts: Number of posts to show under "Recent Posts" (default 5, -1 to disable showing recent posts)
-    * recent: Number of posts to show under "Recent Posts" (default 5, 0 to disable showing recent posts)
+  * recentUpdates: Number of non-post updates to show under "Recent Updates"
-  * tags:
+      (default 5, -1 to disable showing recent updates)
-    * top: Number of most used tags to show
+  * tags: Number of most used tags to show
-      (default 5, 0 to disable showing tags)
+      (default 5, -1 to disable showing tags)

 Example Params
 ==============